andreamoro-git/BM-Spatial-SIR/README.md

 # BM-Spatial-SIR

-Replication package for Alberto Bisin and Andrea Moro, "Learning Epidemiology by Doing: The Empirical Implications of a Spatial SIR Model with Behavioral Responses," NBER Working Paper 27590, February 2021
+Replication package for Bisin, Alberto, and Andrea Moro.
+"JUE Insight: Learning Epidemiology by Doing: The Empirical Implications of a Spatial SIR Model with Behavioral Responses," Journal of Urban Economics 127, January 2022

 ![alt='size comparison'](output/images/nc5-app-animation-sizecomp.gif)